 - i.
 The Five (5) Year Scheduled Maintenance Plan was uploaded to FUSION on October 30, 2020 and the (5) Year Instructional Support was submitted on December 11, 2020 - ii.
 Agah stated that there might be a one-time funding from the state for 2021/2022 for Scheduled Maintenance and Instructional Support.
-The amount of the overall allocation from the state is unknown. - iii.
-Askar discussed the actualized prior year process for the 5 Year Instructional Plan is usually done at the college level since they know the details and specifics to actualize those numbers.
-The district provides the colleges with a workbook to reconcile prior year and project New Year.
+The amount of the overall allocation and type of funding from the state is unknown. - iii.
+FPD receives the information for the Instructional Support plan from the colleges and sends it directly to the state chancellor's office.
+The plan is under the college purview so there is little review by FPD.
+However, there was a discussion about the colleges providing actualized numbers to the previous expenditures.
+The state is asking for this information as part of the plan that will be submitted.